 Just remember when sending a mass email to put the email addresses in the ‘BCC’ rather than the ‘TO’ field.
 You don’t want to disclose everyone’s email.
 It looks unprofessional and there are serious privacy issues to consider.

-Save time with Listserv
+Save time with a mailing list

 Don’t forget the mobile